sarahjburton/MCB185-2022/SYLLABUS.md

 ## Learning Objectives ##

++ Use argparse to provide a typical Unix command line interface
 + Make your own function library
-+ Use argparse to provide a typical Unix command line interface

 ## Tutorials ##

-The tutorials this lesson are a little different from before.
-Both `60module.py` and `61argparse.py` are really short.
-They are more like templates for future code than actual tutorials.

 Modules (the python word for libraries) are the currency of professional programmers.
 Developers write and share libraries.
 In addition to using other peoples' libraries, you should also write your own even if you don't share your code with lots of people.
-Functions make your code more organized.
+Libraries make your code more organized.

 The command line interface (CLI) has standards.
 If you want your program to look and feel like a typical Unix program (and you do) then use `argparse` to